Club reference book

 History index

 The Goddard Sailing Association began in 1973 with the purchase of the Flying Scot (Hull #402, manufactured in 1963), docked on Back Creek in Annapolis.
 Later the boat was docked on Oyster Creek within sight of Thomas Point Lighthouse.
 In 1983, the Scot was moved to Harness Creek and the club purchased a 1974 Coronado 23' cruiser.
 In 1990, these two boats were moved to the present club location on Selby Bay and a second Flying Scot (Hull #3730, manufactured in 1982) was purchased.
 The Coronado was retired in 1993 and replaced with the 26' Windrose.
 In 1997, the Flying Scot Starwisp was replaced with a new Flying Scot named Wavelength.
 In 2007, the Windrose was replaced by First light, a newer (1986) cruiser of the same type (Laguna 26).
+In 2015, First Light was replaced a newer cruiser named Take Luck (a Hunter 27).

 Organization and participation index